 The Saskatchewan Safety Council offers the necessary training to meet these regulations through classroom lectures, workbook components, videos, and individual coaching on the equipment.
 Student to instructor ratio is low and no recertification is required for operators unless otherwise noted.

-Please select a training course from the menu.
+Please select a training course from the list below:

 "Very Satisfied with AWP course.
 Got hands-on experience using the machines which was helpful. "